decentralized-identity/confidential-storage/use_cases.md

 ### 2.1.7 Special Agent Dave's Subpoena

-Dave can, with proper court order, "drill into" the virtual safe deposit box and extract the contents.
-After this point, Alice's key no longer works.
+Special Agent Dave has been investigating Alice's work at the missile plant, and decides her possession of those blueprints is a criminal act of industrial espionage.
+He gets a court order to sieze the assets, "drilling into" the virtual safe deposit box and extract the contents.
+After this point, Alice cannot get access to her files, although Dave's court order to get the necessary key material to decrypt them is out of scope.

 ### 2.1.8 Bob's intervention due to nonpayment, or incompetence